 Our opinion & subjective ranking of best day trips from Malaga

-So far we’ve spent almost 4 months in Andalusia and it quickly became our second favorite region in the country, after the Asturias in the North.
-We stayed near Malaga between November and January so there were no wild crowds and we explored most of the places in peace.
+So far we’ve spent almost 8 months in Andalusia and it quickly became our second favorite region in the country, after the Asturias in the North.
+We stayed near Malaga (twice) between November and January so there were no wild crowds and we explored most of the places in peace.
 We really enjoyed our trips!
 To be honest, we can’t think about the many downsides of this region… Ok, maybe besides horrendous eating hours which resulted in barely eating out around 1 PM.

 So what are our favorite day trips from Malaga?
 Benalmadena Pueblo with Castillo de Colomares is our unquestionable number one.
-Next ones are Estepona, Antequera + El Torcal, Caminito del Rey, Frigiliana, and Ronda.
+Next ones are Estepona, Antequera with El Torcal, Caminito del Rey, Frigiliana, and Ronda.
 We didn’t particularly enjoy Granada.